 Facing the Practical Difficulties of Speaking Up

-For adults and children, the loss of relationships to people we care about can be one of the most devastating aspects of interrupting the process of child sexual abuse.
+For adults and children, the loss of relationships to people we care about can be one of the most devastating aspects of speaking up about child sexual abuse.
 A hero is someone who sacrifices something that is important to them for someone or something else.
 Many adults recognize that they must be willing to risk a relationship with a spouse, family member or friend in order to intervene on a child’s behalf.
-Often there are many relationships to heal in order for a family to recover from the significant disruption of sexual abuse.
+Often there are many relationships to heal in order for a family to recover from the significant impact of sexual abuse.
 Although it may not feel like it right now, over time, and although changed, many relationships can and do heal.

 Possible Legal Consequences

-Because of the current political and legal climate, and the stigma surrounding those convicted, some people who may want to reach out for help, will not do so.
+Because of the current political and legal climate, and the stigma surrounding those convicted of child sexual abuse, some people who may want to reach out for help, will not do so.
 The prospect of someone “losing their whole life” and everything that they know is just too daunting.
 Looking ahead at the possibility of a charge, conviction, or registry status is enough to keep families underground.
 Sadly, the threat that the person abusing will go to jail is often presented to the child or other family members as a way to keep them silent.

 Potential Financial Trouble

 When abuse occurs within a family a practical consideration for many adults is how the family will be impacted financially.
 Will the cost of specialized therapy be covered by insurance?
 If parents need to separate, how will housing be managed?
 Would financial support be cut off from the protective parent?
 If there is a charge and conviction of some kind how will the family manage without the income of the person who could be removed from the household?
 These are hard questions with no simple answers.